 I notice that when choosing a digital textile printer, people often determine their decision based on the top speed of the printer.
 Printer manufacturers show samples of the highest quality and then a bit later mention the top speed, but they ‘forget’ to point out that the highest speed cannot deliver that shown quality.

 Every scanning printer has multiple speed levels.
 Each speed level is linked to a certain level of print quality.
 For a printer to deliver high-quality levels, it needs a four- or even eight-pass printing process, which is four to eight times slower than the top speed that is mentioned in brochures or sales pitches.
 Scanning machines can only produce their top speed at a two-pass or one-pass printing process.
-For this reason, printing at top speed always results in lower print quality levels, since there are not more passes to cover up mistakes.
+For this reason, printing at top speed always results in lower print quality levels, since there are no more passes to cover up mistakes.
 Especially in the fashion industry, where there is a large demand for detailed, high-quality prints, printing at top speed is hardly ever an option.

 Decision factor 2: reliability of the machine > Hidden cost: How much do you pay for service and maintenance?

 Reliability often plays a very important factor in choosing a digital printing vendor.
 After all, you want to buy a digital printer which you can count on.
 Nevertheless, it’s often inevitable that at some point you will have to make use of the service and maintenance team of the vendor.
-And more often than not, those costs are not taken into account when evaluating a digital printer.
+And more often than not, those additional digital textile printing costs are not taken into account when evaluating a digital printer.
 Especially when the vendor does not have service located in your region, the costs of having a service rep flown in can be quite high.

 In order to create an accurate representation of the true total cost of ownership, make sure to ask yourself the following questions: what reputation does the machine have in terms of reliability in the market?
 How much warranty do you get on the printing machine?
-And finally, how much does service and maintenance costs?
+And finally: how much do service and maintenance costs?
 Also bear in mind that every stop for service also means an interruption of your production and most probably some scrap meters of print before you discovered the printer needs maintenance.
 So even if service is local and cheap, you don’t want them on your doorstep on a regular basis.

 Decision factor 3: required viscosity of the inks